skip to content

 A serious offence is defined as ‘an indictable offence under the law of the State that is to be tried in the Supreme Court or the District Court, and includes any summary offence that is to be tried together with such an offence in the same proceedings’.

-Under this Act, the Commission can set conditions upon the person needing representation, which must be met or agreed to before representation is provided.
+Under this Act, Legal Services can set conditions upon the person needing representation, which must be met or agreed to before representation is provided.